aleremfer/cultural-disambiguation-lab/README.md

 - **Literalization of non-literal expressions**
 - **Overconfident interpretation under ambiguity**

-This repository explores **how to model and resolve these ambiguities using explainable, symbolic approaches**, rather than relying solely on opaque machine learning systems.
+This repository explores how to model and resolve these ambiguities using explainable, symbolic approaches rather than opaque machine learning systems.

 ---